A Survey on Event-based Optical Marker Systems: Applications

-In recent studies, more efficient encoding schemes for optical communication have been investigated.
-For example, in~\cite{aranda2024enhancing}, instead of using traditional methods to encode messages in LED-based systems (such as binary or ASCII code), a new approach, called $n$-pulse encoding, has been proposed.
+In the last few years, efficient encoding schemes for optical communication have been studied.
+For example, in~\cite{aranda2024enhancing}, instead of using traditional methods to encode messages in LED-based systems (such as binary or ASCII code), a new approach, called \emph{$n$-pulse encoding}, is proposed.
 Information is conveyed by counting the number of pulses generated within a specific time window, which guarantees efficient data transmission.
-One of the key advantages of this solution, is that it fully benefits from the low latency of event cameras, and it can effectively work at high frequencies.
+One of the key advantages of this solution is that it fully benefits from the low latency of event cameras and can effectively operate at high frequencies.

-However, working with event cameras also poses several challenges.
-For example, for an object to be always visible by the camera, a continuous brightness change is indispensable.
-To~tackle this issue, the authors in~\cite{tang2022preliminary} proposed to use a spinning array of LED transmitters.
-The rotation of the LEDs, combined with the after-image effect, ensure that continuous brightness changes are perceived by the event camera, thereby ensuring constant visibility.
-While the rotating LED array transmits data by modulating the blinking pattern according to the angular position of the LEDs, the decoding process involves two main steps: noise filtering and signal demodulation.
-A~sliding window is used to filter out noise, followed by signal demodulation to accurately reconstruct the transmitted data.
+However, working with event cameras also poses unique challenges.
+For instance, for an object to be detected by an event camera, brightness changes are essential.
+To overcome this limitation, the authors in~\cite{tang2022preliminary} proposed a spinning array of LED transmitters.
+The after-image effect in conjunction with the spinning motion of the LEDs, ensures that the event camera perceives a continuous variation of brightness, without any loss of visibility.
+Although the rotating LED array uses the modulation of the blinking pattern based on the angular location of the LEDs to transmit the data, the decoding process is performed in two major steps.
+Noise is filtered by a sliding window, and then the signal is demodulated to accurately reconstruct the transmitted data.

-\subsubsection{Geometric Markers}
+\subsubsection{\textbf{Geometric markers}}

-LEDs are commonly employed as optical markers, but an interesting alternative, especially for communication tasks, is geometric markers (generally, ArUco markers).
-These fiducial markers have distinctive black-and-white square patterns, which can be easily detected and decoded via conventional computer vision algorithms.
-Different supports exist for the ArUco markers: they can be displayed on digital monitors or printed on rigid substrates (in the latter case, an external source of light is necessary, for visibility).
-Their flexibility and variety of form factors, make them an excellent option in many innovative applications.
+LEDs are commonly employed as optical markers, but an interesting alternative, especially for communication purposes, is geometric markers (generally, ArUco markers).
+These fiducial markers have distinctive black-and-white square patterns, which can be easily detected and decoded via conventional computer-vision algorithms.
+Different supports are available for ArUco markers: they can be displayed on digital screens or printed on rigid substrates (in the latter case, an external source of light is necessary for visibility).
+Their flexibility and variety of form factors make them an excellent option in many applications.